rymend/MSFTImagineArchive/Image Classification with MMLSpark (400)/1 - Ingest/readme.md

 	_Creating a new project_

-1. Enter a project name such as "MNIST-Lab" and a project description.
+1. Enter a project name such as "MMLSpark-Lab" and a project description.
 For **Project directory**, specify the location where you would like for the project directory to be created.
 Make sure **Blank Project** is selected as the project type, and then click the **Create** button.

 	![Creating a new project](Images/new-project-2.png)